Iceteavanill/Velociraptor_incident_display/README.md

 The time of the RTC should be initially set.
 Otherwise, the day transition won't be correct.
 It can be performed as follows:
 1. plug in the device
-2. wait for the device to start and display all error codes. when the bottom right dot is active, it is ready.
+2. wait for the device to start and display all error codes.
+When the bottom right dot is active, it is ready.
 If that does not happen, the device has a fault and calibration can't be continued
-3. press "set" -> the display reads "set "
+3. press "set" → the display reads "set"
-4. press "+" 3 times -> the display reads "time"
+4. press "+" 3 times → the display reads "time"
 5. the current year that is stored on the RTC is displayed.
 It can be incremented with "+" and decremented with "-".
 Press "set" to get to the next value
 6. the current month that is stored on the RTC is displayed.
 It can be incremented with "+" and decremented with "-".
 Press "set" to get to the next value
 7. the current day that is stored on the RTC is displayed.
 It can be incremented with "+" and decremented with "-".
 Press "set" to get to the next value
 8. the current hour that is stored on the RTC is displayed.
 It can be incremented with "+" and decremented with "-".
 Press "set" to get to the next value
 9. the current minute that is stored on the RTC is displayed.
 It can be incremented with "+" and decremented with "-".
 Press "set" to get to the next value
 10. the current second that is stored on the RTC is displayed.
 It can be incremented with "+" and decremented with "-".
-11. press "set" -> the value is written to the RTC (Return to default with 3x "-" and "set"
+11. Press "set" → the value is written to the RTC (Return to default with 3x "-" and "set")

-note: the time is written to the RTC at the end of the procedure: If you want to exit the time setting prematurely, you must reset the device. note 2: do not try to set the year earlier than the year 2000 -> it will break the code and will cause error 5 if attempted. note 3: if you increment or decrement day, hour, minute or second over their maximum value (24 or 60), it will increment or decrement the next higher value.
+note: the time is written to the RTC at the end of the procedure: If you want to exit the time setting prematurely, you must reset the device.

+note 2: do not try to set the year earlier than the year 2000 → it will break the code and will cause error 5 if attempted.

+note 3: if you increment or decrement day, hour, minute or second over their maximum value (24 or 60), it will increment or decrement the next higher value.
 Reason for that is that internally incrementing these values either adds or subtracts the equivalent number of seconds.
-The months and years are handled differently note 4: after you set the time, you should reset the counter except you know what you are doing
+The months and years are handled differently

+note 4: after you set the time, you should reset the counter except you know what you are doing

 note 5: If the time you try to set is invalid for some reason, it will not get written and error 5 gets displayed.

 ### resetting the counter